-(iv) New standards and amendments to existing standards not yet adopted by the Group
+(d) New standard and amendments to existing standards not yet adopted by the Group

-The following are new standards and amendments to existing standards that have been published and are relevant and mandatory for the Group's accounting periods beginning on or after 1 July 2019 or later periods, but have not been early adopted by the Group.
-The Group's assessment of the impact of these new standards and interpretations is set out below.
+The following are new standard and amendments to existing standards that have been published and are relevant and mandatory for the Group's accounting periods beginning on or after 1 July 2020 or later periods, but have not been early adopted by the Group.
+These new standard and amendments to existing standards are not expected to have a material impact on the Group in the current or future reporting periods and on foreseeable future transactions.